aruzo1/audio-player/README.md

 # Audio Player

-### Audio Player is an website that gives you access to songs from other users around the world.
+### Audio Player is a website that gives you access to songs from other users around the world.

 ### https://audio-player.aruzo.it